vincent-recharge/recharge-widget-advanced-customizations/README.md

 ***Notice & Scope of Support***
 - **Starter Template Only:** This repository provides an example architecture and boilerplate code.
 It is not a complete, production-tested solution.
 - **User Responsibility:** Users and developers are solely responsible for extending, debugging, and maintaining the implementation within their own environments.
 - **As-Is:** This code is provided as-is without warranty or dedicated support.
-Use at your own risk.

 Two files do all the work: